prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 Connect the barcode scanner to your computer's USB port, and practice scanning a few of the items, and record the resulting product identifiers.

-Adapt the program's `products` variable (or whatever datastore you're using) to reflect the real products and their identifiers.
+Adapt the program's `products` variable (or CSV file or Google Sheet, or whatever datastore you're using) to reflect the real products and their identifiers.
 For example:

 ```py
 # shopping_cart.py